TITLE: Bamileke Kam Crest

 The Topeng dance drama of the island of Java centers around the political history of the region and are called Babad Dalem (Chronicles of the Kings) or Raket.
 The most popular story centers around the national hero Panji, whose consort Dewi Chandrakirana is abducted by the powerful King Klana Sewandana of Bantarangin.

-This specific mask represents King Klana and is used most commonly in the Cirebon Topeng in West Java.
-It was carved and painted by the master craftsman Ganuh AdiNarimo of Solo (also known as Surakarta), Java.
+This specific mask represents a character known as Gunung Sari, brother to Chandrakirana and brother-in-law to the hero of the drama, Panji.
+It is used most commonly in the Cirebon Topeng in West Java.
 The mask would be worn by the masquerader biting down on the leather strap to hold the mask in place.
 This leaves the character mute throughout the performance.

 :